 - At all times use minimal violence.

-What Thunderbolt stressed was that most people, especially wealthy people, were quick to hand over their money and jewelry if they didn't feel they would be harmed.
+Thunderbolt stressed that most people, especially wealthy people, were quick to hand over their money and jewelry if they didn’t feel they would be harmed.

 Armed with brass pistols, the two men took to the highways, robbing at will and drinking and dining around Scotland, England and Ireland.
-By 1819, both Doherty and Martin were feeling harassed.
-Though they were charming rogues, they were still rogues and the law wanted them found.
+By 1819, both Doherty and Martin felt harassed.
+Though charming rogues, they were still rogues and the law wanted them found.

-Though Thunderbolt and Lightfoot’s stock in trade was disguise, posing as Quakers, beggars, physicians and altering their ages and features, the hunt for them was so intense they feared being caught.
+Thunderbolt and Lightfoot’s stock in trade was disguise, posing as Quakers, beggars and physicians.
+They also altered their ages and features.
+But the hunt for them was so intense they feared being caught.

-So, being separated in Dublin one day, Martin made the jump to go to New York.
+So, separated in Dublin one day, Martin made the jump to go to New York.
 From that day forward, he said, he never saw his old friend Thunderbolt again.
-He did receive a letter from him, he said, in which Doherty explained that he had dropped his Captain Thunderbolt identity.
-Doherty said he was traveling to the West Indies, and he planned to drop his criminal ways and go straight.
+He did receive a letter from him, he said, in which Doherty explained he had dropped his Captain Thunderbolt identity and planned to go straight.
+Doherty added said he was traveling to the West Indies.

-Martin, meanwhile, travelled to Boston and from there north to Salem, Massachusetts.
+Martin, meanwhile, traveled to Boston and from there north to Salem, Mass.
 He worked for a time for Elias Hasket Derby, Jr., heir to many of Salem’s China Trade millions.
-But he soon received news from home that his father had died.
-On the heels of that news came $400 from his brother -- it represented Martin's inheritance.
+But he soon received news from home that his father died.
+On the heels of that news came $400 from his brother, representing Martin’s inheritance.

 Now with nearly $500, Martin took a last stab at going straight.
-He set himself up as a brewer, but the beer making business proved too difficult for him to master and by 1821 he was broke and in debt.
+He set himself up as a brewer, but the beer making business proved too difficult for him to master.
+By 1821 he was broke and in debt.

 “He was a stout fellow and if he had shown spirit enough, might have given me a good battle,” Martin said.
 After robbing another man in Portsmouth, he headed south toward Boston.